thoughtbot/backbone-js-on-rails/book/views_and_templates/routers.md

 called.

-Like Rails routes, Backbone routes can contain parameter parts, as seen in the +show+ route in the example above.
-In this route, the part of the fragment after +show/+ will then be based as an argument to the +show+ method.
+Like Rails routes, Backbone routes can contain parameter parts, as seen in the `show` route in the example above.
+In this route, the part of the fragment after `show/` will then be based as an argument to the `show` method.

 Multiple parameters are possible, as well.
-For example, a route of +search/:query/p:page+ will match a fragment of +search/completed/p2+ passing +completed+ and +2+ to the action.
+For example, a route of `search/:query/p:page` will match a fragment of `search/completed/p2` passing `completed` and `2` to the action.

-In the routes, +/+ is the natural separator.
-For example, a route of +show/:id+ will not match a fragment of +show/1/2+.
-To allow you to match fragments like this, Backbone provides the concept of splat parts, identified by +*+ instead of +:+.
-For example, a route of +show/*id+ would match the previous fragment, and +1/2+ would be passed to the action as the +id+ variable.
+In the routes, `/` is the natural separator.
+For example, a route of `show/:id` will not match a fragment of `show/1/2`.
+To allow you to match fragments like this, Backbone provides the concept of splat parts, identified by `*` instead of `:`.
+For example, a route of `show/*id` would match the previous fragment, and `1/2` would be passed to the action as the `id` variable.

 Routing occurs when the browser's URL changes.
 This can occur when a link is clicked, when a URL is entered into the browser's URL bar, or when the back button is clicked.